thinkong/obsidian-telegrambot/README.md

 # Telegram to Markdown Bot

 This bot saves incoming Telegram messages as markdown files in a specified directory.
+I use it to save messages from my Telegram group chat to a local directory.
+That local directory is part of my obsidian vault and I can use it to create a markdown file for messages daily.
+So basically it is used like a journal.
+If someone uses it, any kind of feedback is welcome.

 ## Setup Instructions